rust-lang/rust/doc/adding_lints.md

 }
 ```

 Now you'll want to also run the full test suite with `cargo test`.
-Apart from
-running all other UI tests, this ensures that our lint implementation is not
+At this point
+running `cargo test` should produce the expected output.
+Remember to run
+`tests/ui/update-all-references.sh` to update the `.stderr` file.

+`cargo test` (as opposed to `cargo uitest`) will also ensure that our lint
-violating any Clippy lints itself.
+implementation is not violating any Clippy lints itself.

 If you are still following the example, you'll see that the `FooFunctionsPass`
 violates a Clippy lint.
 So we are going to rename that struct to just `Pass`: